 Continuous Integration will also help you identify problems as soon as they happen – literally – by alerting the whole team of any errors.
 That way, when something fails, everybody is aware of the problem and it can be fixed promptly.
 This scenario also removes the convenient “I didn’t know it was broken” excuse.

-The configuration of the CI also acts as comprehensive documentation, enabling any developer on the project to delve into the history of a project and see how the build process works.
+The configuration of the CI also acts as comprehensive documentation, enabling any developer or DevOps engineer on the project to delve into the history of a project and see how the build process works.

 Continuous Delivery vs Deployment